syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 To add bubbles to a map, the bubble marker setting is added to the shape file layer.
 Create the Model and ViewModel as illustrated in the Data Binding topic and add the following code.
 Also set the **maxValue**, **minValue**, and **valuePath** properties as illustrated in the following code sample.

-> _**Note:**_ Tooltip and Color Mappings for bubble is to be set as similar to tooltip and color mappings set in layers and ShapeSettings.
-For more details, refer Tooltip and Color Mappings section.
+>**Note**_: Tooltip and Color Mappings for bubble is to be set as similar to tooltip and color mappings set in layers and ShapeSettings.
+For more details, refer Tooltip and Color Mappings section._

-{% highlight html %}
+{% highlight js %}

     jQuery(function ($) {
         $("#mapContainer").ejMap({